dtscalibration/python-dts-calibration/docs/examples/notebooks/04Calibrate_single_ols.ipynb.rst

                 Label of where to store gamma
             store_dalpha : str
-                Label of where to store dalpha; the spatial derivative  of alpha. store_tmpf : str
+                Label of where to store dalpha; the spatial derivative  of alpha. store_alpha : str
+                Label of where to store alpha; The integrated differential attenuation. alpha(x=0) = 0
+            store_tmpf : str
                 Label of where to store the calibrated temperature of the forward direction variance_suffix : str, optional